Singapore may be small and young, but it is home to several incredible tales that even Singaporeans wouldn’t believe!

 The story of princess Radin Mas Ayu traces back to her father Pangeran Adipati Agung, a well-respected warrior and brother of a Sultan in the Javanese Kingdom.

-Pangeran’s status as a royalty disallow him for marrying a commoner.
-However, against all odds, Pangeran married the lead dancer of a troupe.
+Pangeran’s status as a royalty disallow him from marrying a commoner.
+However, against all odds, Pangeran married a commoner who was the lead dancer of a troupe.

 Together, they bore a beautiful daughter and named her Radin Mas Ayu, or ‘Golden Princess’.

-The discovery of the marriage and birth of Radin infuriated the Sultan.
+The discovery of their marriage and birth of Radin infuriated the Sultan, who promptly asked for the capture of Pangeran’s family.
 Pangeran’s wife was killed in a fire while he fled with his daughter and a royal servant to Singapore.

-It was not long before the Sultan of Singapore was made aware of Pangeran’s identity on the island.
-An arranged marriage was done to wed the Sultan’s daughter to Pangeran.
+It was not long before the Sultan of Singapore was made aware of Pangeran’s presence on the island.
+This led to an arranged marriage between the Pangeran and the daughter of the Sultan of Singapore.
+The daughter became the stepmother of Radin Mas.

 The new stepmother, however, was jealous of Radin Mas’s relationship with her father.
-To distant Radin Mas and her father, the stepmother arranged a secret marriage for her stepdaugther.
-In a series of unfortunate events, Radin Mas shielded her father from her evil fiance’s attacks and died.
+To distant Radin Mas and her father, the stepmother arranged a secret marriage for her stepdaughter.
+In a series of unfortunate events, Radin Mas shielded her father from her evil fiancé attacks and died.
 The legend says that her stepmother died after being struck by lighting during her escape.

 The shrine of Puteri Radin Mas Ayu now sits at the foot of Mount Faber.
 Several buildings were named after her, including Radin Mas Primary School and Radin Mas Community Club.